Yxanu/FireWerk/coolify.md

 This keeps your generated images and prompt files between deployments.

+**Initial Setup**:
+- `prompts.csv` is included in the git repo and will be automatically available in the container
-**Initial Setup**: After first deployment, upload your `cookies.adobe.json` and `prompts.csv` files to the `/app/data` volume using Coolify's file manager or terminal.
+- `cookies.adobe.json` is excluded from git (for security) and must be manually uploaded to the `/app/data` volume after deployment

 ⸻